RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

 ## 8.1.
 Introduction to Order Statistics
 <p style="text-align: justify;">
-Order statistics are a fundamental concept in the field of algorithms and data structures, specifically concerned with determining the k-th smallest or largest element within a dataset.
+Order statistics are a fundamental concept in the field of algorithms and data structures, specifically concerned with determining the $k-th$ smallest or largest element within a dataset.
 Understanding order statistics is crucial, as it plays a pivotal role in various algorithmic applications, including statistical analysis, data partitioning, and database queries.
 </p>

 <p style="text-align: justify;">
 To define order statistics, consider a dataset that has been sorted in non-decreasing order.
-The k-th smallest element within this sorted dataset is referred to as the k-th order statistic.
-Common examples include the minimum (which is the 1st order statistic), the median (which is the middle order statistic in a dataset of odd size or the average of the two middle elements in a dataset of even size), and the maximum (which is the largest or n-th order statistic in a dataset of size $n$).
+The $k-th$ smallest element within this sorted dataset is referred to as the k-th order statistic.
+Common examples include the minimum (which is the 1st order statistic), the median (which is the middle order statistic in a dataset of odd size or the average of the two middle elements in a dataset of even size), and the maximum (which is the largest or $n-th$ order statistic in a dataset of size $n$).
 Order statistics give us the ability to efficiently locate these specific elements, which is essential for tasks such as data analysis and algorithm design.
 </p>

 <p style="text-align: justify;">